Air Industries Group (NYSE:AIRI) Receives New Coverage from Analysts at StockNews.com

-Research analysts at StockNews.com initiated coverage on shares of Air Industries Group (NYSE:AIRI – Get Rating) in a research report issued to clients and investors on Wednesday.
-The firm set a “hold” rating on the stock.
+StockNews.com began coverage on shares of Air Industries Group (NYSE:AIRI – Get Rating) in a research report sent to investors on Wednesday morning.
+The firm issued a hold rating on the stock.

-Air Industries Group (NYSE:AIRI – Get Rating) last issued its quarterly earnings results on Friday, March 25th.
-The company reported $0.05 earnings per share (EPS) for the quarter.
+Air Industries Group (NYSE:AIRI – Get Rating) last announced its earnings results on Friday, March 25th.
+The company reported $0.05 EPS for the quarter.
 Air Industries Group had a return on equity of 10.61% and a net margin of 3.06%.
-The firm had revenue of $15.42 million for the quarter, compared to analyst estimates of $15.80 million.
-On average, equities analysts predict that Air Industries Group will post 0.05 earnings per share for the current year.
+The business had revenue of $15.42 million for the quarter, compared to the consensus estimate of $15.80 million.
+Equities research analysts expect that Air Industries Group will post 0.05 EPS for the current year.

 Air Industries Group, an aerospace and defense company, designs, manufactures, and sells structural parts and assemblies for mission-critical aerospace and defense applications, and a prime contractor to the U.S. Department of Defense in the United States.
 The company operates through two segments, Complex Machining and Turbine and Engine Component.